 The 21st century is an urban century, one in which the human condition has become an urban condition.
-This ten-week summer program responds to this challenge and provides the students the opportunity to study and experience a series of significant global cities in comparative perspective.
-These cities are imbued with the complexity of urban life and have an active and lively culture, art, and design scene in which the making of the urban fabric is challenged by rapid growth, environmental stress, and the need for a new approach to informal and formal urbanism.
+The Global Urbanism Studio, an immersive 12-week summer experience, responds to this challenge and provides students the opportunity to study and experience significant global cities in comparative perspective.
+These cities are marked by an active culture and lively arts and design scene; their urban fabric is challenged by rapid growth, environmental stress, social complexity, and the need for a new approach to urbanism.

-The Global Urbanism Studio for summer 2015 will begin in St. Louis with a three-week research and visioning process, followed by a four-week study abroad portion through Johannesberg and Dubai, ending in St. Louis for the final four weeks.
-The studio will investigate the multiplicity of urban forms, social juxtapositions, and spatial apartheid that exist within Johannesberg through the examination of Corridors of Freedom, a government-sponsored proposal.
+The 2015 Global Urbanism Studio begins in St. Louis with a three-week research and visioning process, followed by a four-week study abroad portion through Johannesburg and Dubai, ending in St. Louis for the final four weeks.
+Students will be fully immersed in the culture and vibrancy of Johannesburg, where they will live, research, experience, observe, and work on their urban design proposal.
+The studio will investigate the multiplicity of urban forms, social juxtapositions, and spatial apartheid that exist within Johannesburg through the examination of Corridors of Freedom, a government-sponsored proposal.